 - The best brands allow over-the-counter exchange of broken tools with no questions asked.

 Combination wrenches have two different ends – a U-shaped open end and an enclosed ‘box end’.

 - Wrenches like these do what adjustables do, only they deliver more torque (though less conveniently because you can’t change their size).

 - The box end slips over the top of nuts and bolts, the open end slips in from the side.

-I really like channel-lock pliers.
+I really like these pliers in general, and Irwin’s offering in particular.
 They use an adjustable jaw design to grip various sizes of round, hexagonal or flat objects.

 - The width of their closed jaws ranges from zero to 4 inches, depending on the size of pliers.

 - The channel-lock plier design has remained the same for years, but newer models include a spring-loaded center swivel that locks the jaws into a half-dozen different sizes.

 - Unlike older-style channel-locks that can slip into wider positions accidentally during use, new designs always grip tightly.